James Bond: Comics

 In 1957, the Daily Express approached Ian Fleming to adapt his stories into comic strips, offering him £1,500 per novel and a share of takings from syndication.
 After initial reluctance, Fleming, who felt the strips would lack the quality of his writing, agreed.
 To aid the Daily Express in illustrating Bond, Fleming commissioned an artist to create a sketch of how he believed James Bond looked.
 The illustrator, John McLusky, however, felt that Fleming's 007 looked too "outdated" and "pre-war" and changed Bond to give him a more masculine look.
 The first strip, Casino Royale was published from 7 July 1958 to 13 December 1958 and was written by Anthony Hern and illustrated by John McLusky.

-Most of the Bond novels and short stories have since been adapted for illustration, as well as Kingsley Amis's Colonel Sun; the works were written by Henry Gammidge or Jim Lawrence (except for the adaptation of Dr. No which was written by future Modesty Blaise creator Peter O'Donnell) with Yaroslav Horak replacing McClusky as artist in 1966.
+Most of the Bond novels and short stories have since been adapted for illustration, including Kingsley Amis's Colonel Sun.
+The works were written by Henry Gammidge or Jim Lawrence, except for the adaptation of Dr. No which was written by the future Modesty Blaise creator Peter O'Donnell.
+Following John McLusky's tenure as the original artist, Yaroslav Horak took over illustration duties in 1966.
 After the Fleming and Amis material had been adapted, original stories were produced, continuing in the Daily Express and Sunday Express until May 1977.

 Several comic book adaptations of the James Bond films have been published through the years: at the time of Dr. Nos release in October 1962, a comic book adaptation of the screenplay, written by Norman J. Nodel, was published in Britain as part of the Classics Illustrated anthology series.
 It was later reprinted in the United States by DC Comics as part of its Showcase anthology series, in January 1963.
 This was the first American comic book appearance of James Bond and is noteworthy for being a relatively rare example of a British comic being reprinted in a fairly high-profile American comic.
 It was also one of the earliest comics to be censored on racial grounds (some skin tones and dialogue were changed for the American market).

 With the release of the 1981 film For Your Eyes Only, Marvel Comics published a two-issue comic book adaptation of the film.
 When Octopussy was released in the cinemas in 1983, Marvel published an accompanying comic; Eclipse also produced a one-off comic for Licence to Kill, although Timothy Dalton refused to allow his likeness to be used.
 New Bond stories were also drawn up and published from 1989 onwards through Marvel, Eclipse Comics, Dark Horse Comics and Dynamite Entertainment.